-You can tell if a relationship is toxic when spending time with someone drags you down, belittles you or makes you feel hurt, angry, and miserable.
+You can tell if a relationship is toxic when spending time with someone drags you down, belittles you, or makes you feel hurt, angry, and miserable.
 Some people think of a “toxic relationship” as the most dangerous kind of relationship – one that only involves abuse or addictions.
 These are, in fact, harmful characteristics of any relationship.
 However, the signs of a toxic relationship are often more subtle and less obvious.
 The underlying basis of any toxic relationship involves insecurity.
-Two common insecure relationship positions include what I will refer to as “Controllers” and “Dependants.”
+Two common insecure relationship positions include what we’ll refer to as “Controllers” and “Dependants.”

 Controllers as Toxic:

 Involvement with a very controlling person is a sure sign of a potentially toxic relationship.
 For the controlling person, the offender is insecure and must have control.
 They do not feel strong enough as a person.
 They have an excessive need to always be in charge.
 They make all the decisions and define the relationship on their terms.
 The “controller” has an authoritarian attitude, blames others and denies any personal problems.
 They typically fear intimacy.
 They assume they are right about everything and take their mate for granted.
 A controller is also known as a “taker.”
 A taker controls the conversation, money, activities, and all other plans.
 When you relate to a controller, you tend to feel drained physically, mentally, spiritually, and emotionally.
 You risk losing “you” – and therein lies the danger.
 At their worst, a controller can be abusive and violent.
 If you have a controller in your life, make sure you do not allow or contribute to a toxic relationship.
 Insist on mutual respect and accept that you can only control yourself.
 In a healthy relationship, both people should view each other as equals, and demonstrate this throughout all aspects of the relationship – in actions, in words, and in attitude.